sohjnthn/For-own-learning/README.md

 LinkedIn:
 https://www.linkedin.com/in/soh-jiong-hao-69aa38186

 Good morning, my name is Soh Jiong Hao.
-I have 5 years of purely manual software testing experience; with non-work experience learning for basic automation testing in terms of Selenium, for Java, Python, and JavaScript, for the desktop web browser Google Chrome, and for the physical personal Android device's smartphone applications.
+I have 5 years of purely manual software testing experience; with non-work experience learning for basic automation testing in terms of Selenium, for Java, Python, and JavaScript, for the desktop web browser Google Chrome; and for the physical personal Android device's smartphone applications (with Appium, and html report).

 I am currently looking for a part-time; internship; contract; or permanent manual software tester, or admin assistant job for a monthly salary of $1000 in Singapore.